MaggieHolman/TechComm497README/README.md

 **Why Flask instead of Django?**
 Flask allowed us to build and iterate quickly with minimal overhead.

-**Is this production-ready?**
-No. This project is a prototype intended for learning and demonstration.

 **Can this use Postgres instead of SQLite?**
 Yes.
 Set `DATABASE_URL` to a Postgres connection string.